-(1) Includes one and one-half months of net sales for Clabber Girl in the second quarter of 2020, and four and one-half months of net sales for Clabber Girl in the first two quarters of 2020, for which there was no comparable period of net sales in the second quarter of 2019 or the first two quarters of 2019, respectively.
-Also includes net sales for Farmwise for the second quarter and first two quarters of 2020.
+(1) Includes four and one-half months of net sales for Clabber Girl in the first three quarters of 2020 for which there was no comparable period of net sales in the first three quarters of 2019.
+Also includes net sales for Farmwise for the third quarter and first three quarters of 2020.
 Clabber Girl was acquired on May 15, 2019 and Farmwise was acquired on February 19, 2020.